-4. The Bank/ DFI shall verify identity documents of the customers from relevant authorities/document issuing bodies and where necessary using other reliable, independent sources and retain on record copies of all reference documents used for identification and verification.
+4. The Bank/ DFI shall verify identities of the customers (natural persons) and in case of legal persons, identities of their natural persons from relevant authorities or where necessary using other reliable, independent sources and retain on record copies of all reference documents used for identification and verification.
 The verification shall be the responsibility of concerned bank/DFI for which the customer should neither be obligated nor the cost of such verification be passed on to the customers.